Sofronio Española: History

-The creation of the Municipality of Sofronio Española took nearly three decades.
-Resolution No. 120 dated December 12, 1988 of the Sangguniang Bayan of Brooke’s Point proposed the separation of its northern barangays, namely, Abo-Abo, Isumbo, Panitian, Labog, Punang, Iraray, Pulot Shore, Pulot Center and Pulot Interior, into a new municipality.
-The proposed municipality was to be called Sofronio Española in honor of the late Congressman Sofronio Española of the then lone district of Palawan.
-Barangay Resolution dated April 16, 1990 of Barangay Pulot reinforced this move, requesting Hon.
-Ramon V. Mitra, Jr., then Speaker of the House of Representatives, to facilitate the creation of the new municipality.
+The creation of the Municipality of Sofronio Española took nearly three decades to materialize.
+It began with Resolution No. 120, dated December 12, 1988, of the Sangguniang Bayan of Brooke’s Point, which proposed the separation of its northern barangays—Abo-Abo, Isumbo, Panitian, Labog, Punang, Iraray, Pulot Shore, Pulot Center, and Pulot Interior—into a new municipality.
+The proposed entity was to be named Sofronio Española in honor of the late Congressman Sofronio Española of Palawan’s then lone district.
+This initiative was further strengthened by a barangay resolution dated April 16, 1990, issued by Barangay Pulot, which formally requested House Speaker Ramon V. Mitra Jr. to support and facilitate the creation of the new municipality.

 On July 9, 1992, Hon.
 Alfredo E. Abueg, Jr., then congressman of the Second District of Palawan, filed House Bill No. 60, an Act creating the Municipality of Sofronio Española in the Province of Palawan.
 To expedite the approval of this bill, Board Member Cipriano Barroma sponsored Sangguniang Panlalawigan Resolution No. 120 on April 16, 1993.

 The House of Representatives approved Republic Act 7679, the law creating the Municipality of Sofronio Española in the Province of Palawan on August 3, 1993, and by the Senate on November 25, 1993.
 Finally, the law creating Sofronio Española was lapsed into law.

 Section 1 of RA 7679 states that Barangays Pulot Center, Pulot Shore (Pulot I), Pulot Interior (Pulot II), Iraray, Punang, Labog, Panitian, Isumbo and Abo-Abo are to be separated from the Municipality of Brooke’s Point and constituted into a distinct and independent municipality of the province to be known as the Municipality of Sofronio Española.
 The seat of government shall be in Barangay Pulot Center.